adekkpl/garmin-agv-skating/README.md

 # Garmin Aggressive Inline Skating Tracker

+## Disclaimer

+This app is mainly a learning and fun project.
+It is a very open, fluid, experimental codebase where many things are unfinished, unstable, or may work incorrectly.

+Please do not treat this repository as a production-ready or fully working solution.
+It should be considered hobby work and a playground for ideas, testing, and future improvements like it was for me.

+Development is currently in a "future development" state and has been paused for some time due to Garmin-side limitations/blockers or leack of spare time.

+--

 Aplikacja Garmin Connect IQ do śledzenia jazdy na rolkach agresywnych w skateparkach i na ulicy.
 Automatycznie wykrywa skoki, grindy, slajdy i inne elementy charakterystyczne dla tego sportu.

 ## Wersja: 2.0.0